rachit-k12/lex-ai-labs/lex-ai-report.md

 ## Executive Summary

-**Lex AI Labs** is an AI-first software company and educational institution based in India that focuses on democratizing artificial intelligence education for engineers, technology leaders, and enterprises.
-Founded by **Puru Kathuria** (currently a Software Engineer at Google), the company bridges the gap between software engineering and AI through immersive, hands-on training programs.
+**Lex AI Labs** is India's most ambitious community of engineers, founders, and leaders building real AI.
+Founded by **Puru Kathuria** (currently a Software Engineer at Google), the company operates as a high-trust network of practitioners who ship production AI systems at Google, Amazon, Microsoft, Meta, and India's top startups.

+**Brand Tagline:** Build Intelligence.
+Build India.

+**Core Positioning:** The membership that gives you people, not just programs—premium content, world-class mentors, and a private network of AI builders, all in one place.

 **Company Registration:** LEX AI TECHNOLOGIES PRIVATE LIMITED (CIN: U58201HR2025PTC128914)